cs5250-24s/cs5250-24s/docs/asg2/task-gdb.md

 For help with format specifiers, check the GDB manual's section on [Examining Memory](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Memory.html).

-Finally, check the ABI documentation to find the diagram that supports your observations.
+Finally, check the ABI documentation to find the figure or table that supports your observations.

 ## Attach GDB to Kernel via QEMU